The Man with the Plan (film)

-The Man with the Plan is an upcoming film directed by Christine Edzard and produced by Olivier Stockman at Sands Films Studios in London.
+The Man with the Plan released on 17 April 2026 is an independent film directed by Christine Edzard and produced by Olivier Stockman at Sands Films Studios in London.
 It tells the story of a young woman of today who discovers the 1942 Beveridge Report by the British politician William Beveridge, which formed the basis of Britain's welfare state.
 The film features Simon Callow and Mark Thomas.
 The music is by Michael Sanvoisin and cinematography by Joachim Bergamin.

+The film is regularly screened at Sands Films Studio's Cinema and Townsend Theatre Production handles bookings outside London.